ktaylor63/southeast/site/content/articles/a-refuge-gives-up-its-secret.md

 “This,” said Kanaski, “is an incredible site.”

 The researchers’ findings pleased Andrew Gude, the refuge’s manager.
-When he came to Lower Suwanee, in 2011, he effectively rolled out a welcome mat to the university’s researchers.
+When he came to Lower Suwannee, in 2011, he effectively rolled out a welcome mat to the university’s researchers.

 “We encouraged them to make the refuge a natural laboratory,” he said.
 “And they took advantage of it.”